Welcome to our Governors’ Section.

-Aileen joined Clifton as a co-opted governor in Autumn 2015 and after experience as Chair of the Finance and General Purpose Committee and Vice-Chair of the Governing Body, has taken over as Chair of the Governing Body whilst Henrietta is on maternity leave.
+Aileen joined Clifton as a co-opted governor in Autumn 2015 and after experience as Chair of the Finance and General Purpose Committee and Vice-Chair of the Governing Body.
 Aileen has worked in local government for many years, latterly in Ealing, and was a Head of Service in Ealing Council until December 2015.
 Aileen's profession is not Education, but she wishes to contribute to the running of the school using knowledge such as budget setting, human resources, property matters, performance management and team/partnership working.
 With three children all educated in Ealing, and during this time being a member of Parent Teacher Associations, running school social events, setting up a school library and helping individual children with Maths and Reading, she is keen to promote the love of learning and see every child given the opportunities that she and her children were given.
 Currently Aileen has specific governor roles for Safeguarding, Health and Safety, and Early Years; attends both Committees, is a member of the Pay Panel and Headteacher Appraisal Panel.

 Bill Griffiths was co-opted onto the governing body over 25 years ago.
 At the time, he was the Community Police Sergeant for the Southall Area.
 He retired from the police in 2008 but has remained part of Clifton Primary School.
 During his time at Clifton, Bill has served as the Chair of Governors and been a member of several committees.
 He now drives a London taxi and continues to enjoy being part of the Southall Community.
 Bill’s current specific governor roles are Safeguarding, Inclusion and Community Links and he is a member of the Finance and General Purposes Committee, the Curriculum Committee and the Headteacher Appraisal Panel.